vgebrev/Tesli/README.md

     - Users that can log in with their Facebook/Google accounts, allowing for different roles and permissions on the system

 - **Tutors**
-    - Keep a tutor database, so that multiple tutors may be managed through the database.
+    - Keep a tutor database, so that multiple tutors may be managed through the system.
         - Financial accounts and rates for tutors.
         - Calendar schedules per tutor.